BLOG

 Repair vs. Replace

 Deciding whether to repair or replace a furnace can be a difficult decision.
-While a new furnace costs more than replacing, it may be a better investment for you in the long run if you’re constantly having to fix a lemon.
+While a new furnace costs more than replacing one, it may be a better investment for you in the long run if you’re constantly having to fix a lemon.
 Low airflow might be a sign that the air filter is clogged.
 Loose wires or a malfunction in the thermostat might be an issue.
 Electronic thermostats might require batteries to be recharged.
 Some of these repairs can be easily handled.
 However, if important parts (like the heat exchanger or control module) go out, you’ll be better off getting a whole new furnace.
 This is especially true if your furnace is more than 15 years old.
-Check out these furnace types to determine which kind you’re looking for.

 Contact Us